Used and loved by millions

 How can I use "substantial points" in a sentence?

-What are some alternatives to saying "substantial points"?
+What are some alternatives to "substantial points"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision